signalfx/collectd-nginx-plus/docker/README.md

 The content of this directory enables the creation of a local NGINX Plus environment capable of generating default metrics.
 The environment is created via [Docker Compose](https://docs.docker.com/compose/).

-The environment is composed of a single NGINX Plus container, four proxied server containers and a client container.
+The environment is composed of a single NGINX Plus container, four proxied server containers, a client container and a collectd container running the plugin.
 The NGINX Plus container has two server zones and two upstream groups containing two servers.
 Each server zone proxies to an upstream group.
 Each server zone also has a cache.
 The NGINX Plus container maps port 80 to a random host port.
 The `status` endpoint is available on port 80.
 The status endpoint is protected by username:password.
 The username is